commonality/readme-inspector/README.md

 ---

-Before embarking on a significant change, please adhere to the following guidelines:
+Before embarking on a significant change, please follow these guidelines:

 1.  **[Create an issue][issues-url]**&mdash;e.g., a [defect ("bug") report][issues-new-defect-url] or a [feature request][issues-new-feat-url]&mdash;to propose changes.

-    _Exceptions:_
+    <br>_Exceptions:_

     > If you're working on documentation and fixing something simple like a typo or an easy bug, go ahead and make a pull request.

 1.  **[Follow the CONTRIBUTING guidelines][contributing-url].**

-    _Why:_
+    <br>_Why:_

     > Standards and guidelines make communication easier.
-If you're willing and able to program&mdash;or want to learn how&mdash; following the guidelines will increase the likelihood of adding your changes to the software product.
+If you're willing and able to program&mdash;or want to learn how&mdash; following the guidelines will increase the likelihood of having your changes added to `readme-inspector`.

 1.  **[Read the Code of Conduct][code-of-conduct-url].**

-    _Why:_

-    > It's more fun when everybody's friendly and respectful.

 1.  **[Make a pull request][pr-url]** when you're ready for other to review your changes (or you get stuck somewhere).

-    _PR novices:_
+    <br>_Never created a pull request?_

-    > **🙋 Never created a pull request?** No problem. [🆓 Take this free online training ![External link][icon-octicon-link-external]][makeapullrequest-url].
-(It even covers most of the conventions in the [CONTRIBUTING guidelines][contributing-url]!)
+    > No problem: [this free online training ![External link][icon-octicon-link-external]][makeapullrequest-url] covers most of the conventions in the [CONTRIBUTING guidelines][contributing-url].)

-## License
+## 6. License

 MIT © [commonality](https://github.com/commonality)